awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

     + CGroups: CONFIG\_CGROUP\_DEVICE, CONFIG\_CGROUPS, CONFIG\_MEMCG
     + Others: CONFIG\_POSIX\_MQUEUE, CONFIG\_OVERLAY\_FS, CONFIG\_HAVE\_ARCH\_SECCOMP\_FILTER, CONFIG\_SECCOMP\_FILTER, CONFIG\_KEYS, CONFIG\_SECCOMP
   + `/dev/stdin`, `/dev/stdout`, and `/dev/stderr` must be enabled\.
-  + The Linux kernel must support [cgroups](https://en.wikipedia.org/wiki/Cgroups) in order to run AWS IoT Greengrass with containers\.
+  + To run AWS IoT Greengrass with containers, the Linux kernel must support [cgroups](https://en.wikipedia.org/wiki/Cgroups)\.
   + The *memory* `cgroup` must be enabled and mounted to allow AWS IoT Greengrass to set the memory limit for Lambda functions\.
   + The root certificate for Amazon S3 and AWS IoT must be present in the system trust store\.
-+ The following items may be optional:
++ The following items might be optional:
   + The *devices* `cgroup` must be enabled and mounted if Lambda functions with [Local Resource Access \(LRA\)](access-local-resources.md) are used to open files on the AWS IoT Greengrass core device\.
   + [Python](https://www.python.org/) version 2\.7 is required if Python Lambda functions are used\.
 If so, ensure that it's added to your `PATH` environment variable\.
-  + [NodeJS](https://www.nodejs.org/) version 6\.10 or greater is required if Node\.JS Lambda functions are used\.
+  + [NodeJS](https://www.nodejs.org/) version 6\.10 or later is required if Node\.js Lambda functions are used\.
 If so, ensure that it's added to your `PATH` environment variable\.
-  + [ Java](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) version 8 or greater is required if Java Lambda functions are used\.
+  + [Java](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) version 8 or later is required if Java Lambda functions are used\.
 If so, ensure that it's added to your `PATH` environment variable\.
   + The following commands are required for [Greengrass OTA Agent](core-ota-update.md#ota-agent): `wget`, `realpath`, `tar`, `readlink`, `basename`, `dirname`, `pidof`, `df`, `grep`, and `umount`\.

 ------